 How many times have we heard this comment?
 Finding ideas for writing is hard work for all writers.
 When we place students in the role of real writers we expect them to choose many of their own topics for writing.
-We can open up a whole world of possibilities by sharing with our students some of ways other writers find ideas.
-Writers will benefit from a variety of techniques.
+We can open up a whole world of possibilities by sharing with our students some of the ways other writers find ideas.

-Books can trigger new ideas, characters, etc. Reading aloud to students and making sure they have a variety of books they can read on their own is one of the best ways to help students find their own ideas for writing.
+Books can trigger new ideas, provide inspiration for characters and much more.
+Reading aloud to students, sharing a variety of texts and making sure students have texts they can read on their own or in smll groups, is one of the best ways to help students find their own ideas for writing.
 Let students know that it is okay to take ideas they discover in other writers, as well as techniques that they love, and use them in their own writing as long as they are not copying.

 Encourage students to keep a writer’s notebook.
 The idea comes from the lives of professional writers who often keep notepads close at hand to record ideas, words, thoughts, even dreams... as they come to mind.
 It is an essential tool for the writer.